netdata/netdata/docs/tasks/installation/express-installation-deploy-netdata-into-a-linux-unix-node-(via-kickstart).md

 The kickstart script works on all Linux distributions and, by default, automatic nightly updates are enabled.
 :::

-To read more, check out the [Kickstart script reference](/packaging/installer/methods/kickstart.md).

 ## Prerequisites

 - Connection to the internet